 Yes.
-The regular delivery time of 4 workdays is then shortened to an average of 48 ours, including in the weekend and during the holidays.
+The regular delivery time of 1 week is then shortened to an average of 3 working days, including in the weekend and during the holidays.
 Take note: delivery times are an average and can never be guaranteed.
 More information can be found on the page regarding the urgency procedure for the Indian visa.

-- • Which visa do I need for a transit in India?
+- • Do I need a visa for my transit in India

 - • What do I need to submit an application for the India visa?